mlflow/mlflow/docs/source/R-api.rst

 Get Run
 =======

 Gets metadata, params, tags, and metrics for a run.
-Only last logged value for each metric is returned.
+For each metric, only the maximum value logged at the maximum timestamp is returned.

 .. code:: r